 F. Presence on Premises of the Church.

-Separate and apart from the process of church discipline, and at the discretion and approval of the Council of Elders a member who receives written notification from the Council of Elders may not be present upon church premises or at church activities for such a period of time as is deemed necessary for the safety and well-being of others.
+Separate and apart from the process of church discipline, and at the discretion and approval of the FCE a member who receives written notification from the FCE may not be present upon Church premises or at Church activities for such a period of time as is deemed necessary for the safety and well-being of others.
 Such required absence may, but need not, be concurrent with church discipline of that person.
-Willful failure to obey the notification from the Council of Elders shall be grounds for dismissal from the Church.
+Willful failure to obey the notification from the FCE shall be grounds for dismissal from the Church.

 G. Failure to Maintain Member Commitments.